arnabganguly/llap-hdinsight/HiveLLAP2.md

 >
 >For code based editors explore VSCode HDInsight Package.

+1. Download the files located [here](https://github.com/arnabganguly/llap-hdinsight/tree/master/dataset) onto your desktop.

-1. On the Data Analytics Studio(DAS) , go to the *Database* blade on the left and click **CREATE DATABASE**.
+2. On the Data Analytics Studio(DAS) , go to the *Database* blade on the left and click **CREATE DATABASE**.

-2. Create a database with name *restaurants*.
+3. Create a database with name *restaurants*.

-3. In the **Tables** section click on **Create Table**.
+4. In the **Tables** section click on **Create Table**.

-4. Enter a name for your table .
+5. Enter a name for your table .
 Ensure that it is without any special characters and click Upload Table on the right.

-5. Leave the file format at default and check *Is first row header* to **True**.
+6. Leave the file format at default and check *Is first row header* to **True**.

-6. Select the upload from local Radio button and choose the zomato.csv file that you downloaded earlier.
+7. Select the upload from local Radio button and choose the zomato.csv file that you downloaded earlier.

-7. Study the **Table Preview** and **Columns** sections to validate that the Hive table being created is correct in all aspects.
+8. Study the **Table Preview** and **Columns** sections to validate that the Hive table being created is correct in all aspects.

-8. Scroll all the way down and click on **Create Table** to create the hive table in the *restaurants* database.
+9. Scroll all the way down and click on **Create Table** to create the hive table in the *restaurants* database.

-9. Repeat steps 3 to 8 upload the create a hive table out of the Country-Code.csv file.
+10. Repeat steps 3 to 8 upload the create a hive table out of the Country-Code.csv file.

-10. Click on **Queries** on the left to launch the  query editor.
+11. Click on **Queries** on the left to launch the  query editor.

-11. Try Hive queries on the tables created to test if everything is working as expected.
+12. Try Hive queries on the tables created to test if everything is working as expected.
 A sample query is provided below.

 ```
 SELECT c.`RESTAURANT ID`, c.`RESTAURANT NAME`, o.`COUNTRY`, c.`CITY`